Healing to Wellness

 Meet weekly with Healing to Wellness Team.
 Will be responsible for the development of appropriate case records system, procedures for the collection of documents to ensure that each participant’s case record is complete.
 Incumbent will be available to travel to required training.
 Incumbent will be responsible for the development of a responsive and prompt referral process for participants which will include screening contract for admission, history of offenses and determination that the individual is clinically appropriate for the program.
 Will work with probation officer to track client progress and implement compliance checks.
 Will be responsible for the establishment of FullCourt data set and record data.
 Incumbent will generate regular reports from data collection for review and measurement of progress for overall case management and individual case progress.
 Will review confidentiality requirements and conformance procedures with all clients.
 Incumbent will develop appropriate case management instruments.
 Incumbent will consult with all social services, health, education, and other personnel who have had prior professional contacts to determine treatment plan.

 Attend weekly Healing to Wellness Team meetings.
-Impose pre-established sanctions for non-compliance to plan.
+Works with Clerk of Court, completes data entry for Juvenile Healing to Wellness Court clients; assures FullCourt data system is function smoothly and efficiently; maintain and generate various records and reports; assist in verifying the accuracy of data, data input, and time lines; perform a variety of duties as needed.
+Track pre-established sanctions for non-compliance to plan.
 Impose incentives for each level of compliance achieved by the participant.
 Individual counseling sessions with the participant will be required on a weekly basis until sufficient progress is recorded.
-Responsible for compliance report and records regarding each participant’s activities while involved in the program.
+Responsible for reports and records regarding each participant’s activities while involved in the program.